Do Grandparents Have Visitation Rights with Their Grandchildren in Arizona?

 In Arizona, grandparents have the right to petition the court for visitation rights if at least one of the following situations applies.

-- The parents divorced at least three months earlier, and the grandparents are the parents of the spouse who doesn’t have physical custody of the grandchildren.
+- The child’s parents divorced at least three months earlier, and the grandparents are the parents of the spouse who doesn’t have physical custody of the grandchildren.

 - The grandchildren’s parents never married.